 Outdoors there is a small but perfectly formed graveled terrace with table and seating for maximum enjoyment of the view.
 It's enclosed with a picket fence making it safe for young children and pets.

 The style of the house is 'shabby chic' with a cosy vintage vibe but we don't subscribe to the old holiday cottage ethos of equipping the place with kit long passed its prime and leaving cobwebs to 'add to the charm'.
 At Ocean View you'll (hopefully) find everything you'd expect at home from cafetiere to steam iron, all scrupulously clean and well maintained.
-There's also a travel cot and high chair to cater for the smaller guest.
+The Wifi is free and for the younger guest there's a travel cot, high chair and stair gate available.

 |Size||Sleeps up to 6, 3 bedrooms|